-An installation as a final product of a site specific project.
-The question we were required to address was: How do we experience space and place as designers, and how do we communicate that experience to our audience or viewers in its entirety.
+The question we were required to address was: How do we experience the idea of 'place' as designers.
 I worked in a group with Tanya Agarwal and Candy Wang and we selected Brassil Playground as our site.
-The project began with historical and informational research as well as observational data that represented the playground through its visual, audio and formal elements.
+The project began with historical and informational research as well as observational data that represented the playground through formal elements.

 Using this collection of data, we designed two posters— one informational, the other poetic.
 The former is a motion poster designed in two parts.
 The exploded view of the playground gives a formal break down of its visual elements.
 The animated lines moving across the diagram represent the movement of the children playing on the jungle gym.